ludwig-ai/ludwig/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

-Please provide code, yaml definition file and a sample of data in order to entirely reproduce the issue.
+Please provide code, yaml config file and a sample of data in order to entirely reproduce the issue.
 Issues that are not reproducible will be ignored.

 **Expected behavior**